 Every year at report card time we do our part to support literacy with our Comics for A's program.

-Due to COVID-19, we will not be running the report card program in 2020.
+Due to COVID-19, we are not currently running our report card program.

 Stay tuned for updates as we receive further guidance from local health officials and the provincial government.